Dragon1 Standard: Business Process Orientation

 TriggerA reaction to an event that fire starts execution of an activity, task or action.

 ActorAn internal or external entity that interacts with other entities.
-An actor specifies a role played by an entity (user or any other system) that interacts with a subject.
-An actor can be a person, system, or application responsible for executing the activity, task or action.
+An actor specifies a role played by an entity (user or any other system) interacting with a subject.
+An actor can be a person, system, or application responsible for executing the activity, task, or action.

-For example: a business manager, a CRM software application or a patient.
+a business manager, a CRM software application, or a patient.

-ResourceAny kind of entity that executes an activity, task or action or is used in it.
+ResourceAny entity that executes an activity, task or action or is used in it.

 ProcessA structured and time bounded flow of activities where activities are aligned to make optimal use of resources.